PeterSommerlad/CPPCourseIntroduction/exercises/manualsetupenvironment.md

 After installation you need to setup the virtual machine.
 When you started Virtualbox click the "Import Appliance" button, select the appliance file "CPlusPlusHS1614_64.ova" and click "Next".
 Verify the appliance settings, especially the last entry where your image files are stored and modify if required.
 Click "Import".

 You should be ready now to start with the exercises.

+**ARM processor Mac**: There is alpha support for a Cevelop version that requires a java environment to be installed in addition to the C++ compiler or you can use a version of the above VM converted to be used by UTM in emulation mode downloadable as CPPCourse24.utm.zip (unzip and open with UTM).
+Ask your trainer for the download path.

 #### Login
 Login to the VM using: